Medical Policy: 07.01.51

 Occipital nerve stimulation is considered investigational for all indications.

-Based on peer reviewed medical literature the evidence is insufficient to permit conclusions concerning the impact of occipital nerve stimulation (ONS) on net health outcome.
+Based on peer reviewed medical literature the evidence is insufficient to permit conclusions concerning the impact of occipital nerve stimulation (ONS) on net health outcome for any indication.
 Randomized clinical trials (RCTs) with greater number of patients and longer follow up are needed.
 In addition, no implanted occipital nerve stimulators have received U.S. Food and Drug Administration (FDA) approval.
 Therefore, the use of occipital nerve stimulation (ONS) would be considered investigational for all indications.

 Procedure Codes and Billing Guidelines: